matham/ceed/doc/source/guide/experiment.rst

 Ceed lets you back-apply the MEA transformation matrix to existing experiment data as shown in the following video.
-The red bar indicates that the transform is different than the subsequent experiment (or current value for last experiment).
+The red bar indicates that the transform is different than the subsequent experiment (or current value for last experiment) - meaning that it changed.
 At the top you can copy the transform from any experiment to another, where app means the current Ceed app value.
-In the video we copy the current transform to experiments 1-4.
+In the video we copy the current transform to experiments 1-4 (with the assumption that the current transform applies to all these experiments).

 .. video:: ../media/guide/align_mea_apply.webm